krother/python_complete_2023/day1/data_structures_functions.md

 ## Extract a function

-Find a piece of almost duplicate code in `game.py`.
+The code that calculates the wall positions in `game.py` is almost duplicate.
-Move the redundant piece into a function.
+Move the redundant piece into a function with the following signature:

+    def get_walls(size: Position) -> Iterable[Position]:

 ## Types for a high score list